jforget/Astro-Sunrise/doc/astronomical-notes.md

 them closer to truth.
 You cannot tell assertion C to a child and expect him to understand it without telling him first assertion B. And it is worse with assertions D and next.

-Moreover, these are what I would call _lies to adults_.
+Moreover, these are what I would call _lies to students_ (*).
 In the beginning, people would consider that the aim of Physics was to build a mathematical representation of the real world, getting closer and closer to the ultimate truth.
 Then, there was quantum physics including especially de Broglie's work